salesforcecli/plugin-apex/messages/runtest.md

 Here's what the levels mean:

-- RunSpecifiedTests — Only the tests that you specify are run.
+- RunSpecifiedTests — Only the tests that you specify in the runTests option are run.
+Code coverage requirements differ from the default coverage requirements when using this test level.
+The executed tests must cover each class and trigger in the deployment package for a minimum of 75% code coverage.
+This coverage is computed for each class and triggers individually, and is different than the overall coverage percentage.
-- RunLocalTests — All tests in your org are run, except the ones that originate from installed managed packages.
+- RunLocalTests — All local tests in your org, including tests that originate from no-namespaced unlocked packages, are run.
+The tests that originate from installed managed packages and namespaced unlocked packages aren't run.
+This test level is the default for production deployments that include Apex classes or triggers.
-- RunAllTestsInOrg — All tests are in your org and in installed managed packages are run
+- RunAllTestsInOrg — All tests are run.
+The tests include all tests in your org.

 # flags.wait.summary